Lattice Boltzmann simulations of stochastic thin film dewetting: Linear stability analysis of the stochastic thin-film equation

-In order to understand the influence of thermal fluctuations on the temporal evolution of the film height, we cursory recall, here, the linear stability analysis of Eq.~(\ref{eq:stoch_thin_film_simple}) \cite{PhysRevE.100.023108, PhysRevE.93.013120}.
-Introducing the deviation $\delta h$ from the mean height $h_0$, such that $h = h_0 + \delta h$ and $\delta h \ll h_0$, we linearise Eq.~(\ref{eq:stoch_thin_film_simple}) and obtain
+In order to understand the influence of thermal fluctuations on the temporal evolution of the film height, we cursory recall the linear stability analysis of Eq.~(\ref{eq:stoch_thin_film_simple}) \cite{PhysRevE.100.023108, PhysRevE.93.013120}.
+Introducing the deviation $\delta h$ from the mean height $h_0$, such that $h = h_0 + \delta h$ and $\delta h \ll h_0$, the linearised stochastic thin-film equation is obtained